opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 `ctx.monitor.schedule` | Object | Contains a schedule of how often or when the monitor should run.
 `ctx.monitor.schedule.period.interval` | Integer | The interval at which the monitor runs.
 `ctx.monitor.schedule.period.unit` | String | The interval's unit of time.
-`ctx.monitor.inputs` | Array | An array that contains the indices and definition used to create the monitor.
+`ctx.monitor.inputs` | Array | An array that contains the indexes and definition used to create the monitor.
-`ctx.monitor.inputs.search.indices` | Array | An array that contains the indices the monitor observes.
+`ctx.monitor.inputs.search.indices` | Array | An array that contains the indexes the monitor observes.
 `ctx.monitor.inputs.search.query` | N/A | The definition used to define the monitor.

 #### Trigger variables